jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 The PSU noise issue.

 The default PSU (460w, made by Delta)in my machine is defective, it produces loud noise when the load of the machine is high.
-You can ask DELL to replace this defective PSU by another PSU (460w, Part# WC1T4, made by HUNTKEY).
-HUNTKEY PSU is a little better than Delta one for noise controling.
+If you have the same problem, you can ask DELL to replace this defective PSU by another PSU (460w, Part# WC1T4, made by HUNTKEY).
+HUNTKEY PSU is a little better than Delta one for noise controlling.
 There are also some people say that Delta psu's quality is better than HUNTKEY except the fan.
-You can also buy a more better PSU to replace it.
+You can also buy a more better PSU to replace it by yourself.

 **2019/01/22**